How in the world did people ever parent before the days of social media?

 Where did they get birthday party ideas?

-And how did they manage to distract themselves with completely irrelevant facts about the lives of their “friends” on Facebook while looking for birthday party ideas?
+How did they manage to distract themselves with completely irrelevant facts about the lives of their “friends” on Facebook while looking for birthday party ideas?

 And where did they post pictures of the aforementioned birthday party ideas that were carried out?